brimdata/zed/docs/lake/design.md

 ### Query

 Data is read from one or more pools with the `query` command.
-The pool names are specified with `from` at the beginning the Zed query along with an optional time range using `range` and `to`.
+The pool names are specified with `from` at the beginning of the Zed query along with an optional time range using `range` and `to`.
 The default output format is ZNG though this can be overridden with `-f` to specify one of the various supported output formats.